Postdoctoral Training Program in Clinical Chemistry overview

 - International degrees should be accompanied by an assessment from the Comparative Education Service, School of Continuing Studies, University of Toronto, or an equivalent assessment service

-- The completed referee forms (pages 4a and 4b) and letters of reference from three referees (please have your referees send their assessments directly to the LMP Postgraduate Programs Office via email - firstname.lastname@example.org.
+- The completed referee forms (PDF) and letters of reference from three referees.
+Instruct your referees to send their assessments directly to the LMP Postgraduate Programs Office via email - firstname.lastname@example.org.
 Hard copies will not be accepted.

 We will only contact you if you are selected for an interview.